tshort/FunctionalModels.jl/examples/README.md

 ---

-# Sims examples
+# FunctionalModels examples

-These are available in Sims.Examples.
+These are available in FunctionalModels.Examples.